zahidesad/BingoGame/README.md

 4) Filtering and Removal: The removeIf() method can be used to remove elements that meet a certain condition from the list.
 This method removes elements that meet the specified condition from the list.
 5) Cleaning and Size: Clearing the list content and getting the size of the list can be done.
 The clear() and size() methods perform these functions.
 6) Iteration: Iterator interface is used to loop over the list.
 This allows accessing the elements of the list sequentially (I added for using for each loop).
 -This class is designed to meet specific requirements for the Bingo game as well as a general linked list functionality.
-Below you can visually see the logic of “ZahidEsadBaltaciBingoLinkedList” class designed for the Bingo game:
+Below you can visually see the logic of “BingoLinkedList” class designed for the Bingo game:
 ![image](https://github.com/zahidesad/BingoGame/assets/116666407/0efb9d89-b77a-4e8e-bb27-73a70f864fb2)
-## The main purpose of object “ZahidEsadBaltaciBingoCardNumber”:
+## The main purpose of object “BingoCardNumber”:
 -This class is used to generate Bingo card numbers.
 Bingo card consists of 3 rows and 5 columns (without blocked places), with each row containing numbers from a specific range of numbers.
 This class follows certain rules when generating random Bingo card numbers.
 -The “cardNumberGenerator()” method uses the “randomNumberGenerator()” method to generate random numbers and sorts these numbers in a certain order.
 In bingo cards, each column must contain numbers from a certain range of numbers.
 So, at each step, it checks whether the numbers are in a certain range and places the numbers in a sequential manner, while deciding in which row and column to place the next random number.